yunlam/HKIA_work/README.md

 This is a portfolio about working in Hong Kong International Airport.
-It also includes a reference information to the work that I was responsible for.
+An information to the work portfolio has been enclosed for reference.